-This part can be tricky since the options are endless.
-But don’t let this overwhelm stop you from making this decision.
+Taking this decision can be tricky.
+But don’t let it stop you from creating your website.
 In this post I will talk about the 3 most popular platforms for building websites, their pros and cons, and who are they best for.
-Then, to wrap things up you can get a personalized recommendation by taking this free quiz.
+Then, to wrap things up you can get a personalized recommendation through my free quiz.

 To sum up, you’ll feel more confident to choose the right platform to build your website. 😎

-What are the 3 most popular platforms for website building?
+What are the 3 Most Popular Platforms for Building Websites?

 As of 2020, WordPress, Squarespace and Shopify are the 3 most popular website builders.
 Many successful websites have been built on them.